E. Bernard Jordan: Philanthropy

+Jordan Institute of Spiritual Technology and Digital Theology.
+The institute will be housed in the Samuel DeWitt Proctor School of Theology at Virginia Union.

 Criticisms

 Critics of Jordan's work question his being labeled a "prophet" and question the monetary pledges for spiritual enlightenment.

 Lawsuits

 A federal judge entered a default judgement against Jordan in 2019.
 This followed a year-long failure by Jordan to respond to a class suit action by Jeffrey Molitor who complained of robocalls from the ministry.

 In a separate case in 2018, an Ohio woman also sued for compensation and punitive damages due to unauthorized robocalls and text messages from Manasseh Jordan Ministries.
 A corporation that provided phone services was sued Additional lawsuits have been filed in California.